-For the success of the mentee-mentor relationship, it is vital for both the parties to be prepared beforehand, especially mentees.
+For the success of the mentee-mentor relationship, it is vital for both parties to be prepared beforehand, especially the mentees.
 But it is essential for both to know the professional backgrounds of each other to gain an understanding of the skills, interests, and experiences of the other person.
-It is easier to initiate the conversation and take the session to the next level when you come with proper meeting agenda.
+It is easier to initiate the conversation and take the session to the next level when you come up with proper meeting agenda.
 Besides, it also helps to strengthen the relationship.

 Think about the professional goals you want to achieve as a mentee and how you can bring them up as the topic of discussion with your mentor.
 You must prepare your mentoring meeting agenda in advance and consult your mentor if they want to add anything.